 - Let the cookies dry completely so they won’t smudge when you package them.

 - I don’t know about you but this picture makes me want to build a campfire and roast some marshmallows.
-I wish you were here so we can laugh, talk cookies, and eat a few marshmallow cookies that are on fire!
+I wish you were here so we could laugh, talk cookies, and eat a few marshmallow cookies that are on fire!

 How to Make Marshmallow Cookies that are on Fire Video:

 If you want to see how to airbrush the melting marshmallow cookies that are on fire you should watch the video so you can see it in action.
-It was airbrushed twice, once with a mixture of The Cookie Countess Golden Yellow and a tiny amount of Totally Brown and the second time the edges were airbrushed with Totally Brown to make it look a little more toasted.
+It was airbrushed twice, once with a mixture of The Cookie Countess Golden Yellow and a tiny amount of Totally Brown, and the second time the edges were airbrushed with Totally Brown to make it look a little more toasted.

-Does it feel like fall in your area because we’re experiencing a heatwave here with record highs over ninety degrees?
+Does it feel like Fall in your area because we’re experiencing a heatwave here with record highs over ninety degrees?
 I think it’s going to feel like fall soon and I can’t wait.
 As soon as it cools off we’ll build a campfire and enjoy some marshmallow cookies.